You can now download this article as an app and get an offline map so you can go and see these places yourself.

 Da Lang is also full of Western fast food restaurants.
 McDonald’s and Pizza Hut are very famous here, but I am more into sushi bars and Korean restaurants where a delicious and affordable food is served.

-Top sightseeing spots
+Top sightseeing spots in Dongguan

 Visitors looking for a variety of cultural attractions in Dongguan (not Da Lang) will not leave disappointed with so many options to choose from.
 The city offers numerous renowned heritage sites that China is famous for around the world.
 Here are top sightseeing spots I would recommend you to visit: